HugoBlox/theme-academic-cv/content/publication/gilbert-mechanisms-2018/index.md

   silt with a low friction angle.
-The twin 2016 Aru collapses would thus have been driven by a failing basal substrate linked to increasing pore water pressure in the subglacial drainage system in response to increases in surface melting and rain during the 5–6 years preceding the collapse dates.textless/ptextgreater
+The twin 2016 Aru collapses would thus have been driven by a failing basal substrate linked to increasing pore water pressure in the subglacial drainage system in response to increases in surface melting and rain during the 5–6 years preceding the collapse dates.
 publication: '*The Cryosphere*'
 url_pdf: https://www.the-cryosphere.net/12/2883/2018/
 doi: https://doi.org/10.5194/tc-12-2883-2018